EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.Chandra.md

 ### VO.Chandra.wget_obsid

-Get all the files associated with a Chandra ObsID Package: VO.Chandra Description: Get all the files associated with a Chandra ObsID The Chandra observations catalog is stored in
+Get all the files associated with a Chandra ObsID Package: VO.Chandra Description: Get all the files associated with a Chandra ObsID The Chandra observations catalog is stored in cats.X.ChandraObs.